JUMP TO A SECTION:

 What do they look like?

-Take a look at the common and distinctive features of the bush viper snakes in terms of the way they look.
+Take a look at the common and distinctive features of these snakes in terms of the way they look:

 Usually, a bush viper snake can be found in a variety of colors that have a similarity with the outdoors, such as green, olive green, bluish colors or some type of brownish colour.